Can you remove hard inquiries from your credit report?

 How do you dispute a hard inquiry?

 Legitimate hard credit checks can’t be disputed.
-If you applied for credit and authorized the lender or credit card company to look into your financial background, you cannot remove the resulting inquiry from your credit report.
+If you applied for credit and authorized the lender or credit card company to look into your financial background, you cannot remove the resulting inquiry from your credit reports.
 The hard inquiry provides timely, accurate information about your behavior as a borrower.

 The situation is different if you didn’t authorize the hard credit check.
 If this is the case, you can — and should — take steps to remove the inquiry from your report.
-Here’s how to dispute an unauthorized hard pull, step by step.

 1. Notify the creditor that made the inquiry